Graygzou/graygzou-personal-blog/content/en/_index.md

 title: "Welcome"
 ---

-The purpose of this blog is to share my knownledge but also share my struggle as I go throught differents topics in my computer science engineer's life.
+The purpose of this blog is to share my knowledge but also share my struggle as I go through different topics in my computer science engineers life.

-Topics are "vaste" and broad.
-My focus will vary depends on my current side projects.
+Topics are "vast" and broad.
+My focus will vary depending on my current side projects.
 And those can shift pretty quickly..

 Feel free to reach me on usual social networks.